 When you are finished sorting it, don’t forget to open the search bar and clear all filters to reset it.

 Remember: this is only for the items themselves.
-If you are looking for more information on tagging a whole project, see the video here.
+If you are looking for more information on tagging a whole project, we also have a document on using tags on projects to categorize your data at a higher level.